 The day after arriving in New Delhi, I visited Jama Masjid.
-Built in the mid-17th century, it’s India‘s biggest mosque.
+Constructed in the mid-17th century, it's India's biggest mosque.

 I walked around the perimeter of the interior courtyard and climbed the 40-meter high minaret for a fantastic 360-degree view of Delhi.

-Writing this post brought back many memories from my travels in India, including my time spent traveling overland.
+Writing this article about spiritual sites in India brought back many memories from my trip, including a lot of time spent traveling overland.

 If I were to return to see more of the country, I would consider making an Air India booking or otherwise add more flights to my travel itinerary versus relying on trains and buses alone.